Stability phenomena for Martin boundaries of relatively hyperbolic groups: Relatively hyperbolic groups and boundaries

 \begin{definition}[First geometric boundary] Let $\Gamma$ be a relatively hyperbolic group with respect to a collection of virtually abelian subgroups $\Omega$.
-Let $\mu$ be a probability measure on $\Gamma$ whose support generates $\Gamma$ as a semi-group.
-Let $R$ be its spectral radius and let $r<R$.
-A $r$-geometric compactification is a metrizable compact space $X$ such that $\Gamma$ is a dense and open subset of $X$ and such that the following holds.
-A sequence $g_n$ of elements of $\Gamma$ converges to some point $\xi\in X\setminus \Gamma$ if and only if \begin{enumerate} \item either $g_n$ converges to a conical limit point, \item or there exists a parabolic subgroup $H\in \Omega_0$ and there exists $g\in \Gamma$ such that the projection $\pi_{gH}(g_n)$ of $g_n$ on $gH$ satisfies that $g^{-1}\pi_{gH}(g_n)$ converges to a point in the geometric boundary of $H$. \end{enumerate} We call the complement $X\setminus \Gamma$ of $\Gamma$ in $X$ a $r$-geometric boundary. \end{definition}
+We define a first geometric compactification to be any metrizable compact space $X$ such that $\Gamma$ is a dense and open subset of $X$ and such that the following holds.
+A sequence $g_n$ of elements of $\Gamma$ converges to some point $\xi\in X\setminus \Gamma$ if and only if \begin{enumerate} \item either $g_n$ converges to a conical limit point, \item or there exists a parabolic subgroup $H\in \Omega_0$ and there exists $g\in \Gamma$ such that the projection $\pi_{gH}(g_n)$ of $g_n$ on $gH$ satisfies that $g^{-1}\pi_{gH}(g_n)$ converges to a point in the geometric boundary $\partial H$ of $H$. \end{enumerate} We call the complement $X\setminus \Gamma$ of $\Gamma$ in $X$ the first geometric boundary. \end{definition}

 \begin{definition}[Second geometric boundary] Let $\Gamma$ be a relatively hyperbolic group with respect to a collection of virtually abelian subgroups $\Omega$.
-Let $\mu$ be a probability measure on $\Gamma$ whose support generates $\Gamma$ as a semi-group.
-Let $R$ be its spectral radius.
-A $R$-geometric compactification is a metrizable compact space $X$ such that $\Gamma$ is a dense and open subset of $X$ and such that the following holds.
-A sequence $g_n$ of elements of $\Gamma$ converges to some point $\xi\in X\setminus \Gamma$ if and only if \begin{enumerate} \item either $g_n$ converges to a conical limit point, \item or $g_n$ converges to a degenerate parabolic limit point, \item or there exists a non-degenerate parabolic subgroup $H\in \Omega_0$ and there exists $g\in \Gamma$ such that the projection $\pi_{gH}(g_n)$ of $g_n$ on $gH$ satisfies that $g^{-1}\pi_{gH}(g_n)$ converges to a point in the geometric boundary of $H$. \end{enumerate} We call the complement $X\setminus \Gamma$ of $\Gamma$ in $X$ a $R$-geometric boundary. \end{definition}
+Choose a finite set of representatives of conjugacy classes $\Omega_0\subset \Omega$ and let $\Omega_1\subset \Omega_0$.
+We define a second geometric compactification (associated with $\Omega_1$) to be any metrizable compact space $X$ such that $\Gamma$ is a dense and open subset of $X$ and such that the following holds.
+A sequence $g_n$ of elements of $\Gamma$ converges to some point $\xi\in X\setminus \Gamma$ if and only if \begin{enumerate} \item either $g_n$ converges to a conical limit point, \item or $g_n$ converges to a parabolic limit point whose stabilizer is conjugate to a parabolic subgroup in $\Omega_1$, \item or there exists a parabolic subgroup $H\in \Omega_0\setminus \Omega_1$ and there exists $g\in \Gamma$ such that the projection $\pi_{gH}(g_n)$ of $g_n$ on $gH$ satisfies that $g^{-1}\pi_{gH}(g_n)$ converges to a point in the geometric boundary of $H$. \end{enumerate} We call the complement $X\setminus \Gamma$ of $\Gamma$ in $X$ the second geometric boundary. \end{definition}

+Note that since $\Gamma$ is asked to be dense in the compactifications, their topology is uniquely defined by the given characterization of converging sequences.
+To simplify notations in the following, we will use the following terminology.